kevinmichaelchen/react-email-server/README.md

 ### Why is this useful?

-React Email™ provides a few advantages and nice features:
+React Email™ provides a few advantages that can be summarized by their call, "**Stop developing emails like 2010**":

-> A collection of high-quality, unstyled components for creating beautiful
-> emails using React and TypeScript.
-It reduces the pain of coding
-> **responsive** emails with dark mode support.
-It also takes care of
-> **inconsistencies** between Gmail, Outlook, and other email clients for you.
->
-> We believe that email is an extremely important medium for people to
-> communicate.
-However, we need to **stop developing emails like 2010**, and
-> rethink how email can be done in 2022 and beyond.
-Email development needs a
-> revamp.
-A renovation. **Modernized** for the way we build web apps today.

 - Devs feel at home with React.
-- We get to bring our own styling (e.g., [Tailwind][resend-tailwind-url]).
+- We get to bring our own responsive styling (e.g., [Tailwind][resend-tailwind-url]).
-- We get a nice platform to view and manage all our emails for free.
+- We get a nice [gallery][react-email-demo-url] to view and manage all our emails for free (kind of like what [Storybook][storybook-url] did for UI development).
+- Client inconsistencies (across Gmail, Outlook, and others) are resolved for us.

 <p align="center">
 <img width="400" alt="Screenshot of React Email UI" src="https://github.com/kevinmichaelchen/react-email-server/assets/5129994/fb5067ed-d4a8-4ae5-9b41-9bbcf75c2583">